 As I get older I know that I want to be more of an influence toward teenagers, and young adults around the world and to do so I have to keep my mind pure and focused on things that matter.
 I can’t lose myself within people who only want to bring others down.

+My family is big.
 I have four nieces, many cousins, and two sets of parents that I want proud of me.
 I can’t surround myself with people who (not to judge) smoke constantly, party non-stop, bring down others, have a lousy attitude, and don’t take care of themselves.

-I’m obsessed with entrepreneurship podcasts, inspirational people with admirable stories, and successful businessmen and women.
+I love to listen to entrepreneurship podcasts, inspirational people with admirable stories, and successful businessmen and women.

 I want nothing less to influence my life.